 But nutter MPs and campaigners are now questioning whether a change in the law is necessary to prevent unlimited access to such products.

-abandoning all moral boundaries?
+by abandoning all moral boundaries?
 Is this Tesco's first step into the adult retail market?
-What kind of supermarket with a shred of moral responsibility allows such products to be sold openly on the internet, available to children, possibly without a
+What kind of supermarket with a shred of moral responsibility allows such products to be sold openly on the internet, available to children, possibly

 The two supermarkets are not alone in featuring controversial titles on their websites.
 Last week WHSmith had 23 titles containing the F-word while Waterstone's had 38.